streamnative/function-mesh-website/docs/migration/migrate-function.md

 id: migrate-function
 ---

 Pulsar supports submitting Pulsar Functions to a Kubernetes cluster through the Functions worker.
-But, Pulsar only support launching and tracking them manually one by one.
+But, Pulsar only supports launching and tracking them manually one by one.
 However, Function Mesh supports submitting and managing a bundle of Pulsar Function, which reduces the management and operation efforts.

 If you have run Pulsar Functions in a Kubernetes cluster and want to migrate them to Function Mesh, Function Mesh provides you a tool, which is used to migrate Pulsar Functions from the function worker of a Pulsar cluster to Function Mesh.
 To transfer Pulsar cluster configurations, this tool encapsulates the `pulsarctl` configurations.